jonromero/jonio_website/content/trading/forex-brokers.md

 3. If the broker seems to be in a very strange country

-What could happen is that when you start making some money and you wouldn't be able to pull them out.
+What could happen is that you start making some money and you aren't be able to pull them out.
 Seriously.
 Super stressful situation.

-But let's switch to a happier note which is opening an account and placing our first programmatic trade!
+But let's switch to a happier note which is opening an account and placing our first programmatic trade.
+Whooha!

 I am using [Oanda](http://www.oanda.com/) as a broker (I am not affiliated with them) and they offer a pretty decent API, libraries on github and a free demo account.